mozkar/varios/mitologias.md

 ### § THE WORLD OF WRESTLING

-The grandiloquent truth of gestures on life's great occasions.
+> The grandiloquent truth of gestures on life's great occasions. <bl> \- Baudelaire
-\- Baudelaire

 The virtue of all-in wrestling is that it is the spectacle of excess.
 Here we find a grandiloquence which must have been that of